0w0zies/Python-Projects/README.md

 # Python-Projects
-Feel free to modify, but please do not redistribute unless you are sending them to this page to download.
+Feel free to modify and share, but make sure to credit me.